up42/docs/source/reference/capabilities.rst

 <https://sentinel.esa.int/web/sentinel/user-guides/sentinel-2-msi/data-formats>`_
 file format: :ref:`manifest <snap-polarimetric-block-manifest>`.

-We elaborate on more examples below, but for now we dig deeper into how to specify capabilities.
+We elaborate with more examples below, but for now we dig deeper into how to specify capabilities.

 Specification